hmdmhmd/reza.re/source/_posts/2013-06-14-octopress-on-openshift.markdown

     $ mv $OPENSHIFT_DATA_DIR/conf/nginx.conf $OPENSHIFT_DATA_DIR/conf/nginx.conf.def

 We will modify create the configuration file using when the start action hook is called.
 Now browse to our app directory, and open
 `.openshift/action_hooks/start` using text editor.
-Add these lines:
+Add these lines below:

 {% codeblock start lang:bash %}
 #!/bin/bash